linux-system-roles/postgresql/README.md

   huge_pages: try
 ```
 ### postgresql_ssl_enable
-To set up a SSL/TLS connection, set the `postgresql_ssl_enable` variable to `True`  and provide a server certificate and a private key.
+To set up a SSL/TLS connection, set the `postgresql_ssl_enable` variable to
+`True`  and provide a server certificate and a private key.
 ```yaml
 postgresql_ssl_enable: true
 ```
 ### postgresql_cert_name
-In case you want to use own key and certificate.
-Use `postgresql_cert_name` variable.
-It's necessary to have both files in the same directory and with the same name with suffixes .crt and .key
+If you want to use your own certificate and private key, use the

-Use `postgresql_cert_name` variable to specify certificate name.
+`postgresql_cert_name` variable to specify the certificate name.
+You must keep
+both certificate and key files in the same directory and under the same name
+with the `.crt` and `.key` suffixes.

-For example your crt file is located in `/etc/certs/server.crt` and key in `/etc/certs/server.key`.
-So `postgresql_cert_name` value should be
+For example, if your certificate file is located in `/etc/certs/server.crt` and
+your private key in `/etc/certs/server.key`, set the `postgresql_cert_name`
+value to:
 ```yaml
 postgresql_cert_name: /etc/certs/server
 ```
 ### postgresql_certificates
-This is a `list` of `dict` in the same format as used
+The `postgresql_certificates` variable requires a `list` of `dict` in the same
-by the `fedora.linux_system_roles.certificate` role.
-Specify this variable if
+format as used by the `fedora.linux_system_roles.certificate` role.
+Specify the
-you want the certificate role to generate the certificates for the PostgreSQL server
+`postgresql_certificates` variable if you want the certificate role to generate
-configured by the PostgreSQL role.
-With this example, `self-signed` certificate
+certificates for the PostgreSQL server configured by the PostgreSQL role.
-`postgresql_cert.crt` is generated in `/etc/pki/tls/certs`.
-Default to `[]`.
+In the following example, a `self-signed` certificate `postgresql_cert.crt` is
+generated in the `/etc/pki/tls/certs/` directory.
+By default, no certificates
+are automatically generated (`[]`).
 ```yaml
 postgresql_certificates:
   - name: postgresql_cert